knohitch/clickveed/COOLIFY_DEPLOYMENT_GUIDE.md

    NEXTAUTH_SECRET=your-super-strong-secret
    ```

-### 2. Database Migrations and Seeding
+### 2. Pre/Post Deployment Commands
-With the updated Dockerfile, database migrations and seeding will run automatically when the container starts, so you no longer need to add pre-deployment commands for this.

-The Dockerfile has been updated to:
-1. Install devDependencies (including `tsx` needed for seeding)
+**No pre-deployment commands are needed** because:
-2. Run migrations and seeding automatically at startup via `startup.sh`
+- Database migrations and seeding are handled automatically by the `startup.sh` script
+- The script runs when the container starts, executing:
+  1. `npx prisma migrate deploy` (migrations)
+  2. `npx prisma db seed` (seeding)
+  3. `node server.js` (application start)

+**No post-deployment commands are needed** because:
+- The application starts automatically after migrations and seeding
+- All necessary setup is handled within the container

 ### 3. Configure the Main Deployment
 1. Make sure your source is correctly set (GitHub repository)